Below are definitions of various terms and items associated with NetDocuments.

 An integration that allows users to send emails from NetDocuments using the default MAPI mail client on a PC (Outlook, Lotus Notes, GroupWise, etc.) rather than the default web form.

 The discussion feature allows users to engage in single-threaded written discussions.
 Discussions can be filed into a folder or a ShareSpace.
 Discussions automatically display the current date and time in the time zone of the user and stamp each entry with the user's name.
 Discussions are treated like documents, and are full-text indexed.

 Document Management System.
-For NetDocuments, the “S” refers to “Service” because it is a hosted service and there are no local hardware or software components.
+In terms of NetDocuments, the “S” refers to “Service” because it is a hosted service and there are no required local hardware or software components.